 A brain injury may be the worst injury a person can suffer.
 Severe forms of brain injury, such as a traumatic brain injury, can result in permanent neurobiological and structural damage that can produce lifelong deficits in a variety of fields, including one’s cognition, speech and language, sensory perception, psychological health, and everyday functioning.
 But even milder forms of brain injury, such as a concussion, can cause substantial difficulties or impairments that can last a lifetime.

 If you suffered a brain injury as a result of someone else’s wrongful conduct, please give us a call at (619) 237-3490.
 Our San Diego personal injury attorneys have the experience you need to win your case and help guide you through the process.
 We are committed to helping ordinary people get fair and just compensation for the injuries they suffer, and you are no different than many of our past clients.
-Consider the Gomez Firm today.
+Consider Gomez Trial Attorneys today.

 With developing news of soldiers returning from war with traumatic brain injuries and PTSD, as well as NFL players suffering repeated concussions and post-death chronic traumatic encephalopathy (CTE), attention paid to certain head injuries is at an all-time high.
 But outside the more publicized forms in the military and the NFL exists head injuries that occur in more common events, such as car accidents, falls, or other types of contact to the head.
 Unfortunately, these kinds of head injuries often go untreated, and leave the brain very susceptible to additional and amplified injury.